24/7 Domestic Violence Crisis Line 2.11

 Future budget announcements will be made at a later date.

 What difference will we make

-The Domestic Violence Crisis Line is now staffed 24 hours a day, every day, by specialised domestic violence counsellors, following the Liberal Government’s $1.66 million funding commitment to the Women’s Safety Service of SA.
+The Domestic Violence Crisis Line is now staffed 24 hours a day, every day, by specialised domestic violence counsellors, following the State Government’s $1.66 million funding commitment to the Women’s Safety Service of SA.
 The extra funding means the crisis line has been able to staff their operations around the clock and means women living in violent or abusive relationships are able to access immediate, specialist support when they need help most.